Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 - Navigate to the `Admin > Warehouses` screen using the menu on the left side of the window
 - Click the big blue `+ Warehouse` button in the upper right of the window
-- Create an Large Warehouse as shown in the screen below
+- Create a Large Warehouse as shown in the screen below

 <img src ='assets/geo_analysis_geometry_3.png' width=500>